Introduction

 Natalie MacLean 00:04:33 And that’s a really historic winery, isn’t it?

-Adam Lechmere 00:04:55 The wine group turned inglenook into a jug wine, a bottom shelf jug, wine.
-But, you know, Coppola always knew that it had the finest vineyards there on the Rutherford bench for many years made a wine he called the wine Rubicon.
-And also there’s a couple of others as well, because he couldn’t call it inglenook because he didn’t own the the name.
-So in 2011, he finally managed to buy the name from the wine group, and then he could start calling his wine inglenook again.
+Adam Lechmere 00:04:36 It’s one of the legendary Napa wineries.
+Yes, it was started by the Finnish fur trader and ship captain Gustave Niebaum in the 1890s, and then during the 20th century, it was sold off to a group called the Wine Group and lost all its sheen, lost all its reputation.
+The Wine Group turned Inglenook into a jug wine, a bottom shelf jug wine.
+But, Coppola always knew that it had the finest vineyards there on the Rutherford bench.
+For many years made a wine he called the wine Rubicon.
+And also there’s a couple of others as well, because he couldn’t call it Inglenook because he didn’t own the name.
+So in 2011, he finally managed to buy the name from the Wine Group, and then he could start calling his wine Inglenook again.
 I asked him how much it cost him, and he said it cost him as much as to buy the mansion itself.
-Its inglenook and the mansion cost him $14 million.
+Inglenook and the mansion cost him $14 million.
 So I think the actual buying the copyright to that name, the trademark was expensive.
 But his winemaker, he just employed Philippe Pascal, who was the winemaker at Chateau Margaux.
 He poached him from Margaux, in fact.
 And Phillipe was there when I was there, and he’d barely started.
 So he was exploring the vineyards almost in the same way that I was at that stage, obviously knew them a good deal better than I did.
+So we walked the vineyards together, and then we sat down with Mr. Coppola and we interviewed him, and then we had lunch with him.
+He gave us dinner at the mansion.
+T-Bone steak, which he cooked himself.
+Fancies himself, is a great cook.
+And Eleanor was there, Eleanor Coppola was there, his wife, who is a considerable person in her own right obviously.
+About probably, say, half the size and weight of her husband.
+But a really, really remarkable person is amazing to sit down with those two, amazing to talk about film and talk about wine.
+And if you’re a huge fan of Coppola as I am, then that was equally exciting.

 Natalie MacLean 00:06:29 Absolutely.
 I mean, he’s made so many iconic films.
 I mean, just I’m sure most people are familiar, but like Dracula.
 And what was the one about the war?
 Was it Apocalypse Now?
 Was that his?

-Adam Lechmere 00:06:46 And then Apocalypse Now, I think is as iconic and as famous.
-And of course, Eleanor, his wife, made a documentary about apocalypse Now.
+Adam Lechmere 00:06:40 Indeed, Apocalypse Now was.
+Well, obviously his famous films of The Godfather trilogy is what made his name.
+And then Apocalypse Now, I think is as iconic and as famous.
+And of course, Eleanor, his wife, made a documentary about Apocalypse Now.

-Natalie MacLean 00:06:55 I didn’t.
+Natalie MacLean 00:06:55 I didn’t know that.

-Adam Lechmere 00:06:55 Know that.
-And the name has just suddenly left me.
+Adam Lechmere 00:06:55 And the name has just suddenly left me.
 It’s a brilliant documentary about the making of Apocalypse Now, because everybody went slightly mad on set, because it went massively over budget.
 It just got very, very heated.
 And I still think it’s an amazing film.

 Natalie MacLean 00:07:11 It is, it is.
-And you can see a lot of this memorabilia in the.
-He has a winery, I think right beside it, the Francis Ford Coppola Winery, where he has the desk from The Godfather and an old car from one of the movies.
+And you can see a lot of this memorabilia in the… he has a winery, I think right beside it, the Francis Ford Coppola Winery, where he has the desk from The Godfather and an old car from one of the movies.
 I forget which one that was, but you can see a lot of that memorabilia in the other winery, right?

 Adam Lechmere 00:07:28 Yeah.
 That’s the car from Tucker.
-Is it called?

 Natalie MacLean 00:07:30 Oh, yeah.
-Yeah.
 Tucker.

-Adam Lechmere 00:07:38 I think they had to make several versions of it.
+Adam Lechmere 00:07:31 Yeah, yeah, he’s got the Godfather desk.
+He’s got the powerboat.
+You know, the patrol boat from Apocalypse Now is up there on the hill.
+I think they had to make several versions of it.
 I think it’s just made of plywood.
 It’s not kind of seaworthy.
 I think that’s a model that he’s got there.
 I can’t remember where all the memorabilia is now.
-I don’t want to send people all the way to inglenook, just hoping to see lots of apocalypse, iconic movie memorabilia there, because I think a lot of it might still be in the Francis Ford Coppola Winery, but he’s also sold that now that’s in Sonoma.
+I don’t want to send people all the way to Inglenook just hoping to see lots of Apocalypse, iconic movie memorabilia there, because I think a lot of it might still be in the Francis Ford Coppola Winery.
+But he’s also sold that now.
+That’s in Sonoma.
 Oh, yes, that’s been sold.
 So don’t quote me on that.
 If you want to go there, you have to look it up.

 Natalie MacLean 00:08:03 Absolutely.
 And did he have insights or did he say anything surprising, anything about the intersection of wine and film or why he was passionate about both?

 Adam Lechmere 00:08:12 Not really, to be honest.
 He’s a very, very focused man.
 The interview was about wine.
 My job was to interview him about wine.
-And I, of course, wanted to get into film, and he talked about a couple of the movies he was making, and this was ten years, 12 years ago, remember?
+And I, of course, wanted to get into film and he talked about a couple of the movies he was making, and this was ten years, 12 years ago, remember.
 But really, we didn’t talk that much about the films.
+Well, I mean, he talked about how Apocalypse Now bankrupted him.
+As a result, he had to make quite a lot of films that he might not have made otherwise.
+Things like Peggy Sue Got Married.
+He made a lot of films that were really just in order to bring the cash in.
+And they’re still great.

 Natalie MacLean 00:08:46 Films parallel with wine.
 Well, indeed.

-Adam Lechmere 00:08:48 Yeah, yeah, yeah.
-And yeah, he obviously talked about the business of directing a film.
-He’s quite a witty sort of guy, and he was talking about how he knows nothing about film, he knows nothing about wine.
-He just knows how to employ the right people, basically.
+Adam Lechmere 00:08:48 And yeah, he obviously talked about the business of directing a film.
+He’s quite a witty sort of guy, and he was talking about how he knows nothing about film, he knows nothing about wine, he just knows how to employ the right people, basically.
 And I find a lot of extremely successful people often kind of say that their major skill is their ability to read character, and their ability to employ the right people and get the best out of them.
-So of course, there he employs Philippe Pascal, who was one of the best jobs in Bordeaux, obviously at Chateau Margaux, but also quite young and quite new in that, you know.
+So of course, there he employs Philippe Pascal, who was one of the best jobs in Bordeaux, obviously at Chateau Margaux, but also quite young and quite new in that.
+And Philippe is now back at Margaux and is working at both properties and is now very senior at Margaux.
+But yeah, the idea that you get the right people to work for you, I think is very potent with with successful people.

-Natalie MacLean 00:09:34 Absolutely, absolutely, definitely a thread that goes through it all.
+Natalie MacLean 00:09:34 Absolutely, absolutely.
+Definitely a thread that goes through it all.
 Now, you also interviewed the documentary filmmaker Jonathan Norster.
 He made the documentary about the wine world, Mondo Vino.
-What happened with that interview turned out quite differently.
+What happened with that interview?
+Turned out quite differently.

 Adam Lechmere 00:09:49 Well, yes.
 I mean, we’re going back into the mists of time here because this was back in 2005 or something.
-You know, he made this film Mondo Vino.
-You know, I’ve got no gripe with Jonathan Foster whatsoever, but I never liked that film.
+He made this film Mondo Vino.
+I’ve got no gripe with Jonathan Norster whatsoever, but I never liked that film.
 I thought it was very much a polemic.
-You know, he had a point of view, and he wants to get that point of view across.
+He had a point of view, and he wants to get that point of view across.
 And the point of view was sort of basically, very simply corporation bad, artisan good.
-And this was at the stage when the Mondavi family wanted to buy land in an an in long dock in the south of France, very close to the very famous producer Matador magazine.
+And this was at the stage when the Mondavi family wanted to buy land in the Languedoc in the south of France, very close to the very famous producer.
+There was a feeling in the region at the time that the big corporation was going to come in and take over and ruin everything for the tiny artisan producers, which wasn’t the case at all.
+The Mondavi are a very serious operator.
+I just didn’t like the way the film was, sort of portrayed them, Mondavi and portrayed a lot of people in Napa.
+You know, it’s very unkind to a lot of people.
+And also taking the view that everything Michel Rolland did was bad, you know?

 Natalie MacLean 00:10:50 The flying consulting winemaker who famously consults all over the world.

 Adam Lechmere 00:10:55 Exactly.
-And this was at a time in the mid 2000 when bashing Michele Holland was a very popular thing, and bashing Robert Parker was a popular thing as well.
-We won’t get into Parker now, but anyway, I put this to him in the interview.
-Very early on I didn’t attack him or anything, but I said, you know, I think your films are polemic, which I suppose was quite an insulting thing to say in a way, because nobody likes to be told they’re a polemicist.
+And this was at a time in the mid 2000 when bashing Michel Rolland was a very popular thing, and bashing Robert Parker was a popular thing as well.
+We won’t get into Parker now, but anyway, I put this to him in the interview very early on.
+I didn’t attack him or anything, but I said I think your films are polemic, which I suppose was quite an insulting thing to say in a way, because nobody likes to be told they’re a polemicist.
+And he walked out.
+And I suppose that sort of some people say that the best interviewer is the one that interviewee walks out of, because, after all, it’s not our business to become friends with the people we interview.
+But having said that.

 Natalie MacLean 00:11:44 No, no. But, you know, it takes all types.
 And I’m sure you’ve had so many other interviews too, with different reactions.
-Yeah.
 And so now, speaking of more mischief, but you’ve been visiting Bordeaux for 25 years, doing annual tastings and so on, or maybe more than that, but you were banned twice from one of the top five estates, Chateau Latour.
 Why was that?

-Adam Lechmere 00:12:11 It’s not particularly important.
+Adam Lechmere 00:12:06 Well, yes, again, I mean, it’s not something that has any great moment at all.
+It’s not particularly important.
 I’m not sure I should be going into this, really.
-It’s it might sort of open some old wounds, but we did a decant when I was at decanter.
-We did an April Fool on, where we said that the North Korean leader, Kim Jong had bought the entire consignment of for De La tour, the second wine of Chateau at all.
-We sort of made it very elaborate, and we quoted Frederick Orangerie, the director, and we quoted Kim IL jong saying that he was delighted to get a jump on the Chinese.
-At that stage, we’re buying lots of properties in Bordeaux and buying up Bordeaux, and it didn’t go down very well.
-It was a very stupid thing to do, actually, because I was at decanter at the time, and we at the time were putting on a tasting with all five first growths with, Sarah Kemp, my boss at the time.
+It might sort of open some old wounds, but we did a April Fool when I was at Decanter where we said that the North Korean leader, Kim Il Jong, had bought the entire consignment of Les Forts de Latour the second wine of Chateau Latour.
+We sort of made it very elaborate, and we quoted Frederick Orangerie, the director, and we quoted Kim Il Jong saying that he was delighted to get a jump on the Chinese.
+At that stage, they’re buying lots of properties in Bordeaux and buying up Bordeaux, and it didn’t go down very well.
+It was a very stupid thing to do, actually, because I was at Decanter at the time, and we at the time were putting on a tasting with all five first growths with, Sarah Kemp, my boss at the time.
 And Sarah Kemp is a renowned, an extremely brilliant publisher, brilliant businesswoman.
-She was rightly absolutely furious, but to her credit, she didn’t fire me.
+She was rightly absolutely furious, but to her credit she didn’t fire me.

 Natalie MacLean 00:13:08 I think that’s creative.
 Whatever trouble it might have caused, it was still better than the usual.